skygemyang/EGR590/Final_Report.md

 **Introduction**

 The diagnosis of blood-based diseases often involves identifying and characterizing patient blood samples.
 Traditional identification of blood cells is based on manual observation of features such as cell size, nuclear shape and the presence of cytoplasmic granules.
 This is a time and labor-intensive work, and its results are highly variable because of the differences between technician&#39;s hands and measuring standards.
 Therefore, it is important for clinical trials to have an automated and consistent method to detect and classify blood cells in microscope images.
-In this project, we will make use a state-of-the-art machine learning model, You only look once (YOLO) [1], to detect four types of white blood cells (Eosinophil, Lymphocyte, Monocyte, and Neutrophil) in provided images.
-We choose the YOLOv3 as it surpasses previous YOLO versions and most other object-detection systems considering speed and accuracy factors together.
+In this project, we will make use a state-of-the-art machine learning model, You Only Look Once (YOLO) [1], to detect four types of white blood cells (Eosinophil, Lymphocyte, Monocyte, and Neutrophil) in provided images.
+We chose the YOLOv3 as it surpasses previous YOLO versions and most other object-detection systems considering speed and accuracy factors together.

-**Methods**
+**Method**

 _Image dataset preparation_

 We obtained blood cell images from two sources.
-One is the Kaggle Blood Cell Images Dataset [2], which provides around 400 original blood cell microscope images and 3000 augmented images for each white blood cell type.
-The other one is the Acute Lymphoblastic Leukemia Image Database (ALL-IDB) [3], which provides 108 blood cell images collected from ALL patients or healthy volunteer.
-The augmented Kaggle images are used for model training and validation, and the types and positions of white blood cells in these images were labeld using LabelImg [4] software.
-We first used 1200 labeled augmented Kaggle images (1000 images for training dataset and 200 images for validation dataset) to train the model.
-To improve the model&#39;s detection range, we tried to increase the number of labeled images to 2000 (1600 images for training dataset, and 400 images for validatation dataset).
-After training, we randomly chose 20 pre-augmented Kaggle images and 20 ALL-IBD images to test the trained model.
+One was the Kaggle Blood Cell Images Dataset [2], which provides around 400 original blood cell microscope images and 3000 augmented images for each white blood cell type.
+The other one is the Acute Lymphoblastic Leukemia Image Database (ALL-IDB) [3], which provides 108 blood cell images collected from ALL patients or healthy volunteers.
+The augmented Kaggle images are used for model training and validation, and the types and positions of white blood cells in these images were labeled using LabelImg [4] software.
+We first used 1200 labeled augmented Kaggle images (1000 images for the training dataset and 200 images for the validation dataset) to train the model.
+To improve the model&#39;s detection range, we tried to increase the number of labeled images to 2000 (1600 images for the training dataset, and 400 images for the validation dataset).
+After training, we randomly chose 20 pre-augmented Kaggle images and 20 ALL-IBD images to test the model.

 _Model preparation_

 All our work in this project was done in the GPU environment provided by Google Colab.
-After downloading the Darknet package [5], the open source Yolov3 framework, we did

-the following editions followed two online protocols [5,6]:
+After downloading the Darknet package [5], the open source Yolov3 framework, we did the following editions following two online protocols [5,6]:

-1. To fit yolov3 with Colab environment, we changed GPU= 1, CUDNN=1 and OPENCV=1 in the Makefile building the Darknet package in Google Colab.
+1. To fit yolov3 with Colab environment, we changed GPU= 1, CUDNN=1 and OPENCV=1 in the Makefile before building the Darknet package in Google Colab.

-2. We add our blood cell images and labels into the data/ folder, and created &quot;train.txt&quot;, &quot;valid.txt&quot; and &quot;test.txt&quot; files to define directory pathes of the images.
+2. We add our blood cell images and labels into the data/ folder, and created &quot;train.txt&quot;, &quot;valid.txt&quot; and &quot;test.txt&quot; files to define directory paths of the images.

 3. We also created &quot;bloodcells.data&quot; and &quot;bloodcells.name&quot; files to define the number and names of classes.

 4. To fit yolov3 model with our costumed dataset, we changed basic parameters in the &quot;yolov3.cfg&quot; configuration file:

 - &#39;batch=1&#39; to &#39;batch=64&#39;